 - lowest 2% of schools for government funding because our pupils have less social deprivation than others.

 - highest 1% of all schools for self-generated income.

 Meanwhile, staff costs are rising because more and more of our team stay working for us and reach the top of their pay scale.

 Looking ahead, there is not enough money from our self-generated income to top-up our level of government funding.

 The school is going to struggle to keep up the quality and consistency of what we offer all pupils.

 Tough decisions and choices

-This year, to balance our school budget, we have cut spending and changed where and how our staff work to cut costs:
+From April 2021, to balance our school budget, we cut spending and changed where and how our staff work to cut costs:

 - £178,000 spending cut

 - moved teaching assistants from working with classes and matched them to work with pupils who have special educational needs and receive extra funding